Memories in Glass

 The challenge was mainly in creating images that would illustrate the gloss and color of the used glass varieties.

-Furthermore, the designs had to be shown in a deliberately somewhat vague context, since the monuments can be placed in numerous configurations and in any environment, in accordance with to the wishes of the client.
+Furthermore, the designs had to be shown in a deliberately somewhat vague context.
+After all, the monuments can be placed in numerous configurations and in any environment, in accordance with to the wishes of the client.

 On the day(s) of Public Space, 8 and 9 October in Houten, the images were first shown to the world.
 The visualizations can also be seen on the website of Dirry Ontwerpt!